Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/Scenarios/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To conduct the boundary condition sensitivity we compared the model scenarios where all but one boundary condition was held static to the long current scenario. we could then qualitatively assess the contribution of each boundary condition to the total model variation.
-An analytical approach is also possible, but we feel it would suffer from false precision, that is that while it would perfectly represent the contribution of each boundary condition to the total model variation the contribution to the experienced real world variation would likely have a significant and unspecified level of error. the results shown in the table below are the results of the qualitative assessment, which we believe should hold true in the real world.
+To conduct the boundary condition sensitivity we compared the model scenarios where all but one boundary condition was held static to the long current scenario.
+We could then qualitatively assess the contribution of each boundary condition to the total model variation.
+An analytical approach is also possible, but we feel it would suffer from false precision, that is that while it would perfectly represent the contribution of each boundary condition to the total model variation the contribution to the experienced real world variation would likely have a significant and unspecified level of error.
+The results shown in the table below are the results of the qualitative assessment, which we believe should hold true in the real world.

 +-------------------+----------+--------------+-------------+----------------+